wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 3.0 (03/07/2014) =
+* Moved the user relationship from Entity to Relationship module.
+* Moved the generate button to more user friendly location.
+* Fixed labels, fields on widget,form list pages.
+* Added submit button element to submit and search form layout editor.
+* Added builtin user attributes and taxonomies (tags and categories) in custom layout editors in views, relationships, and forms modules.
+* Added "from entity" and "to entity" layouts in relationship module.
+* Removed layout from relationship widgets.
+* Removed header and footer layout from all views except standard
+* Added create setup page with a page title option in all views and forms.
+* Added create block level button option in forms.
+* Added support for entity menu icons using font-awesome, dashicons in addition to standard image files.
 = 2.9.9 (02/14/2014) =
 * Color coded all required fields as red.
 * Added ability to duplicate Apps in the app list; very handy feature if you want to create free and pro versions of your apps